-Students across all pathways can complete an Arts Award Qualification, as part of an arts enrichment project.
+Students across all pathways can complete an Arts Award Qualification, through a variety of different activities such as KS5 options, arts project or music enrichment.
 There are 4 levels - Discover, Explore, Bronze and Silver.

 Assessment carried out by other Professionals